stat301-1-2023-fall/final-project-1-meeratrivedi/data/README.md

 - `topguestlines.csv`: This is a subset of the `lines.csv` dataset containing only observations of the 10 speakers who are not the six main characters of the show who had the most lines.

+- `full_codebook.csv`: This contains the name of each variable in the `lines_info_emotions.csv` dataset and an description of each.
+Since this dataset contains all variables used, it is a comprehensive overview of all the variables.